jesterui/jesterui/pgnr-ui/README.md

 - [ ] currently, player started the game is always white
   - others players can make moves for black -> it is not locked to the first mover and basically a one vs. all

+- [ ] let user play against a bot via nostr
+- [ ] Color scheme: More clean interface, use bright, warm colors
+- [ ] Dark Mode
+- [x] centered gameboard
+- [ ] improve gameboard on mobile
+- [ ] Move Menu from Navbar to Sidebar - only necessary stuff in navbar
+- [ ] Identity Wizard with Description, pregenerate identity?

+### Secondary
 - [ ] show current identity and nostr server (tooltip?) in navbar
 - [x] use first nostr server in list for auto-connect
   - [ ] cycle through till first connection is successful